mvsbari02/Rock-Paper-Scissor-with-Teachable-Machine/README.md

 And based on the training model script code from Teachable machine it classifies the input into rock or paper or scissor and the computer's input is genrated randomly.

+Based on the rules of the game 10 points are allocated for each win.

 # demo vedio link - https://youtu.be/DLy_3Aj4BN0